-Here are the exact requirements needed to get into the Capital One Lounge.
+Here are the exact requirements to get into the Capital One Lounge.

 Capital One Venture X Gets You In Free

-In November 2021, Capital One unveiled its premium credit card dubbed the Capital One Venture X Rewards Credit Card, a direct shot at the likes of the Chase Sapphire Reserve® and the Platinum Card® from American Express … with a much smaller price tag at just $395 a year.
+In November 2021, Capital One unveiled its first-ever premium credit card dubbed the *venture x*, a direct shot at the likes of the *chase sapphire reserve* and the *amex platinum* … with a much smaller price tag at just $395 a year.
 And it's the only way to get into these lounges for free.

 Read more on the Capital One Venture X Card!